jsecurity-rocks/p4r490n.github.io/_posts/2021-08-16-Vulnhub - Bravery.md

 # Privilege Escalation

 After setting up a proper tty (check my [Archangel](https://p4r490n.github.io/2021/06/06/TryHackMe-Archangel.html) post) and looking around I noticed at least two ways to escalate privileges.
-The first one is with using **cp** binary and the other one is usingno_root_squash - a setting that allows a user on the local machine to add files as root to the share - which then gets uploaded to the server.
+The first one is with using **cp** binary and the other one is using no_root_squash - a setting that allows a user on the local machine to add files as root to the share - which then gets uploaded to the server.
 A *really*  bad idea.
 Let's take a look at escalation number one - the **cp** binary :

 ## Using /usr/bin/cp

 ```bash
 -rwsr-xr-x.
 1 root root 155176 Apr 11  2018 /usr/bin/cp